alexnguyennz/vsctrust.org.nz/src/content/pages/donate.md

 ---
 title: Donate
 items:
+  - >-
-  - weekly breakfast and lunch food items for our Do Some Good schools
+    weekly breakfast and lunch food items for our Do Some Good schools and kindergartens
   - volunteer training
   - cups, lollies, uniforms, and first aid supplies for Take 10
   - meals and transport home for our volunteers